 - Good for: Moon, Mercury, Venus, and Saturn

-The meaning of “Dhana” in astrology is “wealth”, thus it mostly predicts wealth along with family, education, and speech.
-The areas represented by the second house also includes the nation’s wealth and related things like economic development and so on.
+The meaning of “Dhana” in astrology is “wealth”; thus, it mostly predicts wealth along with family, education, and speech.
+The areas represented by the second house also include the nation’s wealth and related things like economic development.